Eggplant, Tomato, Bell Pepper, and Potato

 The main cause of poisoning by nightshade plants in pets is the oral ingestion of plant parts containing solanine.
 Particularly dangerous are:

 Green spots and sprouts on potatoes, which have significantly higher solanine concentrations than the flesh.
-Unripe tomatoes and their leaves, which also contain elevated amounts of toxins.
-Leaves, stems, and roots of all mentioned nightshade plants generally contain more solanine than ripe fruits.
-The risk of poisoning increases if pet owners store garden waste with plant residues accessible to pets or if animals can ingest plant parts unsupervised during gardening.
-Improper feeding of food scraps with green potato pieces or tomato plant parts can also lead to poisoning.
-Toxicity is dose-dependent, with smaller and younger animals potentially developing severe symptoms even at lower amounts.
-Species-specific differences in sensitivity are observed: cats often react more sensitively to solanine than dogs due to their limited detoxification capacity in the liver.
+Unripe tomatoes and their leaves, which also contain elevated amounts of toxin.
+Leaves, stems, and roots of all mentioned nightshade plants, which generally contain more solanine than ripe fruits.
+The risk of poisoning increases when pet owners store garden waste with plant residues in areas accessible to pets or when animals can ingest plant parts unsupervised during gardening.
+Improper feeding of food scraps containing green potato pieces or tomato plant parts can also lead to poisoning.
+Toxicity is dose-dependent, with smaller animals and young animals potentially developing severe symptoms at lower amounts.
+Species-specific differences are evident in sensitivity: cats often react more sensitively to solanine than dogs due to their limited detoxification capacity in the liver.

 Mechanism of action

 These four plant species belong to the nightshade family (Solanaceae).
-In their unripe or green plant parts (e.g., unripe tomatoes, green potatoes, or potato peels), they contain toxic alkaloids, particularly solanine, α-chaconine, and to a lesser extent, tomatine or solasodine.
+In their unripe or green plant parts (e.g., unripe tomatoes, green potatoes, or potato peels), they contain toxic alkaloids, particularly solanine, α-chaconine, and to a lesser extent tomatine or solasodin.
 These substances are cytotoxic, irritating to mucous membranes, and affect the nervous system as well as the gastrointestinal tract.

 1. Solanine and α-Chaconine – Main Toxins

-Solanine is a glycoalkaloid neurotoxin naturally produced in plants to defend against herbivores.
-In toxic doses, it exerts several effects in animals:
+Solanine is a glycoalkaloid neurotoxin naturally produced in plants to deter predators.
+In toxic doses, it produces several effects in animals:

 • Solanine interacts with the phospholipids of the cell membrane, which increases cell membrane permeability and leads to cell destruction.